modernweb-dev/rocket/docs/pages/help/20-known-limitations.rocket.md

 # Known Limitations

-Rocket is alpha software.
+Rocket is public alpha software.
 It is useful for early adopters, content sites, and Web Component documentation, but the public APIs can still change before `1.0.0`.

 ## Package and setup